The Copula Verb だ

 過去の否定形

 The negative-past form (過去の否定形) of the copula verb だ is ではなかった, which translates into English as “was not/were not.”
-It may also be rendered in casual speech as じゃなかった, which translates into English as “wasn’t/weren’t.”
+In casual speech, this is often shortened to じゃなかった, which translates into English as “wasn’t/weren’t.”

 This structure utilizes the past tense conjugation of the auxiliary adjective ~ない, which is ~なかった.
-Although we will not study how adjectives are conjugated in general until Lesson 14, the mechanics involved are no different: ~た follows the continuative form.
-Therefore, the continuative form of ~ない must be ~なかっ.
+While we will delve into adjective conjugation in detail in Lesson 14, the mechanics here are straightforward:

 Note that the basis for why は appears in this structure is the same as with its non-past tense rendition discussed previously.